 Inspired (and distressed) by an enlightening conversation with Paul Moulds and Robbin Moulds, The Pure Collective co-created a pilot program with him called “Symbols of Hope” in 2017.
 A community driven scholarship program to empower people who have fallen through gaps in the system.
 What started as a training program assisting refugees and asylum seekers will this year expand to also include a training and employment program for at-risk youth, indigenous Australians and people living with mental illness and disabilities.
-The above training numbers were in addition to its work with Bright Hospitality which paid for over 1,577 hours of training for other disadvantage groups towards their Cert III in hospitality.
-Taking total group training to over 4000 hours of training, preparing students and scholarship recipients for employment and self sufficiency.
+The program managed over 2500 hours of on the job training which was in addition to its work with Bright Hospitality which paid for over 1,577 hours of training in 2015-16, for other disadvantage groups towards their Cert III in hospitality.
+Taking total group training to over 4000 hours of training, preparing students and scholarship recipients for employment and self sufficiency by 2018.

 The scholarship program and training model was originally built for refugees and asylum seekers who did not have access to work rights and also did not receive any government benefits, but who were legally allowed to be in the country.
 Many were overcoming significant trauma and were being forced into working illegally and sleeping in parks or in cars.
 Many of the women we came across had experienced some form of abuse.
 The program gave them support - a way to get their life back on track, build confidence, develop new skills and prepare for a time in the future when they were legally allowed to enter the workforce.
 It also allowed them to witness the other welcoming side of the Australian culture, which many had not experienced.